Leventhorpe day 2079

 Computing Faculty Staff List

-Ms A Wilson Computer Science Teacher
+Ms A Wilson Computing Teacher

-Miss E Tokkallos iMedia/Computer Science Teacher
+Miss E Tokkallos Digital Media & Computing Teacher

 ICT and computing skills are vital in today’s world and opens the door to a variety of professions.
 The use of computers has become part of our everyday life with everything today using a computer in some way.
 The faculty aims to provide students with a broad range of ICT and computing skills and experiences so that they can become competent individuals who can contribute to a digital society.